joaomonte95/Crypto-Bot/README.md

 # Crypto-Bot

 ## Function:
-This bot intends to show important data about crypto currencies, captured with web scrapping in the site https://coinmarketcap.com/.
+This bot intends to show important data about crypto currencies, obteined in https://coinmarketcap.com/ 's API.

 ## Running the bot
 To run the bot, you must add a token.json as {"TOKEN":"<TOKEN NUMBER>"} in root directory